lisiyao21/Duolando/README.md

 c.
 Contact frequency

-This metric is computed based on [torch-mesh-isect](https://github.com/vchoutas/torch-mesh-isect).
+This metric is computed based on [torch-mesh-isect](https://github.com/vchoutas/torch-mesh-isect) (but modified).
 We first inflate the smplx models vertices toward their normals by 1cm and then compute the intersection between the meshes.
 To do so, please first build it

-    cd utils/torch-mesh-isect
+    cd utils/contact/torch-mesh-isect
     python setup.py install
+    cd ../../..

 Then, run

-    python examples/compute_contact_freq.py
+    python utils/compute_contact_freq.py --root experiments/rl/eval/npy/ep0050

 Before that, please change Line 80 and 81 to path/to/downloaded/smplx/models.
 This computation is slow.

 The values should be exactly the same as reported in the paper.

+c.
+Slipping rate

+    python utils/metric_footskating_dur.py

 ## Accompaniment in the wild

+A rough guidance to make an AR use in the wild.
 TBD

-I wish you could enjoy it.
+Wish you enjoy it!

 ### Citation